marinsantiago/BOBgmms/README.md

 ## <a name="refs"></a> References

-Marin, S., Loong, B., and Westveld, A. H. (2025+), "BOB: Bayesian Optimized Bootstrap for Uncertainty Quantification in Gaussian Mixture Models."
+Marin, S., Loong, B., and Westveld, A. H. (2025+), "BOB: Bayesian Optimized Bootstrap for Approximate Posterior Sampling in Gaussian Mixture Models."